Private Internet Access (PIA) VPN maintains its long-term role as a leader

 Private Internet Access is one of the best VPNs if you’re looking for stable security, no DNS leaks, no-hassle usage, flexible configuration options and high speed performance.
 We really enjoyed using it and didn’t run into any issues when unblocking largest streaming platforms.
 If you’re into torrenting, it is also an excellent choice since it supports P2P on all servers and offers you unlimited bandwidth at all times.

-Moreover, VPN covers 10 simultaneous connections, which is a large number compared to what other VPN service providers offer.
+Moreover, VPN covers unlimited simultaneous connections, which is a huge bonus compared to what other VPN service providers offer.
 The 3-year subscription plan is extremely affordable, and if you’re unsatisfied with your purchase, you can always use the 30-day money-back guarantee from PIA.

 Norbert Webb is the head of Geek’s Advice team.
 He is the chief editor of the website who controls the quality of content published.
 The man also loves reading cybersecurity news, testing new software and sharing his insights on them.
 Norbert says that following his passion for information technology was one of the best decisions he has ever made.
 “I don’t feel like working while I’m doing something I love.”
 However, the geek has other interests, such as snowboarding and traveling.